humdrum-tools/humdrum-documentation/tool/ditto/index.md

 data.
 Null-tokens consist of a single period character (\".\") &mdash;
 separated from other tokens by tabs, or appearing on a line by itself.
 The <span class="tool">ditto</span> command replaces occurrences of null-tokens with the most recent non-null data occurring in the same spine.
-When the **-p** option is invoked, the replacement data tokens are enclosed in parentheses ( ).
+When the <span class="option">p</span> option is invoked, the replacement data tokens are enclosed in parentheses ( ).
 If the initial data tokens in a spine are null-tokens, then null-tokens are output.

-In repeating previous data tokens, if the **-s** option is invoked,
+In repeating previous data tokens, if the <span class="option">s</span> option is invoked,
 <span class="tool">ditto</span> skips over any data records matching *regexp.* For example, if
 *regexp* is the equals-sign (the \"common system\" barline), then barline data tokens will not be repeated in subsequent data records